dapp-lab/website/_pages/about.md

 ---
 permalink: /
-title: "Data-driven Analysis of Peacekeeping Project"
+title: "Data-driven Analysis of Peace Project"
 excerpt: "DAPP"
 redirect_from:
   - /about/
   - /about.html
 ---

-Welcome to the website of the Data-driven Analysis of Peacekeeping Project (DAPP) lab.
-Founded by William G. Nomikos, the lab supports the efforts of [affiliated researchers](/people) studying many [different aspects](/research) of UN peacekeeping.
+Welcome to the website of the Data-driven Analysis of Peace Project (DAPP) lab.
+Founded by William G. Nomikos, the lab supports the efforts of [affiliated researchers](/people) studying many [different aspects](/research) of building peace in fragile settings.

 A key function of the lab is to support the research of junior scholars, especially graduate students.
 Prospective WashU PhD students interested in